belgianmobileid/doc/directIntegration/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="nonce" req="Strongly RECOMMENDED" %}</td>
       <td>A string value used to associate a session with an ID Token, and to mitigate replay attacks.
-The value is passed through unmodified from the Authentication Request to the ID Token.</td>
+The value is passed through unmodified from the Authorization Request to the ID Token.</td>
     </tr>
     <tr>
       <td>{% include parameter.html name="ui_locales" req="OPTIONAL" %}</td>